qelectrotech/qelectrotech-doc/source/users/element/element_parts/arc.rst

     :Point:

-        The position of initial point and end point are defined as angle of the radius betuen the center and the respective point with the horizontal diameter.
+        The position of initial point and end point are defined as angle of the radius between the center and the respective point with the horizontal diameter.
 The angle value follows the mathematical rules, anti-clockwise for positive angles.

 Arc extreme points definition
 #############################